 Closed for 2020!

-We've had so many applicants that the Xeriscape Rebate program is closed for this year.
+The Xeriscape Rebate program is closed.
 Great job Okotoks!
 Thank you for being so water smart!

 What is Xeriscaping?